Picovoice/orca/README.md

 ## Overview

-### Single synthesis & streaming input synthesis
+### Orca streaming text synthesis

+Orca is a text-to-speech engine designed specifically for LLMs.
+It can process incoming text streams in real-time, generating audio continuously, i.e., as the LLM produces tokens, Orca generates speech in parallel.
+This enables seamless conversations with voice assistants, eliminating any audio delays.

 ### Text input

 Orca accepts the 26 lowercase (a-z) and 26 uppercase (A-Z) letters of the English alphabet, numbers, basic symbols, as well as common punctuation marks.
 You can get a list of all supported characters by calling the `valid_characters()` method provided in the Orca SDK you are using.
 Pronunciations of characters or words not supported by this list can be achieved with